Logiqx/gps-details/docs/devices/garmin/watches/vivoactive.md

 This page lists the GNSS chipsets that are used in the Garmin vívoactive watches.

 The various models are listed in reverse-chronological order.
+The release dates are generally from Garmin announcements.